JAlvarez-NetDev/privacy-shield/README.md

 ### 🛑 STOP: READ BEFORE USE

 **This project is NOT "Plug & Play".**
-For this to work on your home network, **you must** edit the configuration files with your own data.
-If you skip this, it will not work.
+For this to work on your home network, **you must** understand the basics of networking.

-**Mandatory Changes:**
+**Mandatory Requirements:**

-1.  **Your Local IP:** The code assumes an example IP.
-You must configure your Router to assign a **Static IP** to your server and use that IP to access the dashboard.
+1.  **Static IP:** Your Server (Raspberry Pi/PC) MUST have a static IP assigned by your Router (e.g., `192.168.1.100`).
-2.  **Your Password:** The file comes with an example password (`change_me_please`) which you must change for security.
+2.  **Time Synchronization:** The Host machine MUST have the correct time and date.
+DNSSEC relies on cryptographic timestamps; if your time is off, DNS resolution will fail.

 ---